 Some introductory notes on John Newton

-John Newton began his career as a seafarer and worked aboard slave trading ships, before becoming a famous London preacher and spiritual mentor to William Wilberforce, the abolitionist.
+John Newton began his career as a seafarer, working aboard merchant, Royal Navy and slave trading ships before becoming a famous London preacher and spiritual mentor to William Wilberforce, the abolitionist.

-It was when returning to England aboard the ship Greyhound in 1748, John Newton awoke to find themselves caught in a violent storm and about to sink.
+It was when returning to England aboard the ship the Greyhound in 1748, John Newton awoke to find himself caught in a violent storm and about to sink.
 He prayed for God’s mercy, the storm died down and after four more weeks at sea the Greyhound finally made it to port in Lough Swilly in Ireland.
 This experience marked the beginning of his conversion to Christianity.
 Newton continued to work in the slave trade but his actions began to be shaped by his faith.

 In 1755, John took the job of Tide Surveyor at the Port of Liverpool.
 This coincided with a the Seven Year War which reduced maritime traffic, giving him time to meet with preachers and evangelists such as George Whitefield and John Wesley.
 By 1757 Newton had started to prepare for the ministry himself and after seven years was ordained into the Church of England.
-In 1764 he became curate of the parish church of St Peter and St Paul in Olney, a position he held for nearly 16 years.
+In 1764 he became curate of the parish church of St Peter & St Paul in Olney, a position he held for nearly 16 years.

 Further information on his life, especially the period immediately prior and during his time spent in Olney is recounted in an article by David T. Wood entitled: ‘We are all brother-journeymen in one shop’ John Newton as Pastor

 In 1780 Newton moved to the City of London as rector of St Mary Woolnoth Church, where he wholeheartedly supported the work of the Committee for the Abolition of the Slave Trade, formed in 1787.

 (Minutes of the first meeting of the Committee for the Abolition of the Slave Trade)